Nudity: Breastfeeding

-Breastfeeding in public is forbidden in some jurisdictions, not regulated in others, and protected as a legal right in public and the workplace in still others.
+Breastfeeding in public may be forbidden in some jurisdictions, unregulated in others, or protected as a legal right in public and the workplace.
 Where public breastfeeding is unregulated or legal, mothers may be reluctant to do so because other people may object.
 The issue of breastfeeding is part of the sexualization of the breast in many cultures, and the perception of threat in what others perceive as non-sexual.
 Pope Francis came out in support of public breastfeeding at church services soon after assuming the Papacy.